sairarizvi6/AIDD-30-Days-Challenge-Task-1-/README.md

 ## ✅ MCQs — Correct Answers👉

 1️⃣ What is the main purpose of the AI-Native Era?

 b) **Empower developers through AI tools**.🤞

 2️⃣ What defines an AI-driven developer?

 b) **Creates context-aware prompts**.🤞

 3️⃣ What does “AIDD” stand for?

 b) **AI-Driven Development**.🤞

 4️⃣ What is the focus of Evaluation-Driven Development (EvDD)?

 b) **Evaluating and improving AI outputs**.🤞

 5️⃣ What should developers focus on in the AI era?

 b) **Building reasoning + evaluation skills**.🤞

 ### ✨ Summary
 AI-Driven Development is transforming the way we **learn,build and collaborate** in software development.⚡ With humans and AI working together, the future of software is **faster,smarter and more innovative** than ever before.⚡

-Readable: Sections are separated clearly.

-GitHub-ready: Proper Markdown formatting works perfectly for README.md files.